awsdocs/aws-cpp-developer-guide/doc_source/examples-s3-buckets.rst

 Create a Bucket
 ===============

-Use the |s3client| object :methodname:`CreateBucket` method, passing it a :classname:`CreateBucketRequest` with the bucket's name.
+Use the |s3client| object :functionname:`CreateBucket` method, passing it a :classname:`CreateBucketRequest` with the bucket's name.

 **Includes**